jonkarakus/ControlSystems-Ball-Beam/README.md

 ## Objectives

-- **Settling Time:** Achieve a settling time of less than X seconds.
+- **Settling Time:** Achieve a settling time of less than 2 seconds.
-- **Steady State Error:** Maintain a steady state error within Y% of the target position.
+- **Steady State Error:** Maintain a steady state error under 0.5 cm.
-- **Percent Overshoot:** Limit the percent overshoot to Z%.
+- **Percent Overshoot:** Limit the percent overshoot to 5.0%.

 ## Methodology